 Spica is located in the constellation Virgo.
 It marks the ear of grain held in the celestial Virgin’s left hand.
 Like other zodiac constellations, Virgo is one of the Greek constellations, first listed by Ptolemy in the 2nd century CE.
 It is the second largest constellation in the sky, after Hydra, occupying an area of 1,294 square degrees.

 Virgo contains as many as 11 Messier objects (bright deep sky objects catalogued by the 18th century French astronomer and comet hunter Charles Messier), most of them part of the Virgo Cluster, the nearest large galaxy cluster to our galaxy.
 Its brightest members are visible in small telescopes.
 The centre of the cluster is found within the Spring Triangle, about halfway between Denebola in Leo and Vindemiatrix in Virgo.
-Member galaxies include Virgo A (Messier 87), a supergiant elliptical galaxy whose supermassive black hole was the first to be directly imaged, the bright elliptical galaxy Messier 49, the barred spiral galaxies Messier 58, Messier 61 and NGC 4639, and the interacting pairs NGC 4435 and NGC 4438, also known as the Eyes Galaxies, and NGC 4567 and NGC 4568, nicknamed the Siamese Twins.
+Member galaxies include Virgo A (Messier 87), a supergiant elliptical galaxy whose supermassive black hole was the first to be directly imaged, the bright elliptical galaxy Messier 49, the barred spiral galaxies Messier 58, Messier 61 and NGC 4639, and the interacting pairs NGC 4435 and NGC 4438, also known as the Eyes Galaxies, and NGC 4567 and NGC 4568, nicknamed the Butterfly Galaxies.

 Virgo is also home to the famous Sombrero Galaxy (Messier 104), located 11.5 degrees west of Spica, and the supergiant elliptical galaxy IC 1101, one of the largest galaxies ever discovered.

 The best time of year to observe the stars and deep sky objects of Virgo is during the month of May.